Jubatian/rrpge-spec/specs/mix_arch.rst

 ------------------------------------------------------------------------------

-The mixer peripheral assists audio generation by providing hardware accelerated sample mixing capabilities including amplitude and frequency modulation.
-It operates within the Data Memory space, on the first 256 banks (1 MWords) which includes the buffers used by the audio DMA.
+The Mixer DMA peripheral assists audio generation by providing hardware accelerated sample mixing capabilities including amplitude modulation.
+It operates on the Peripheral bus accessing the Peripheral RAM, and is driven by the Mixer FIFO.
+By this it is capable to work in parallel with the RRPGE CPU.

-Mixer operations stall the CPU until their completion.